tale-toul/OCP4baremetalIPI/Terraform/README.md

      Default = false

+* **ebs_disk_size**.- Size, in Megabytes, of the additional EBS disk attached to the metal instance.
+This disk is used to store the libvirt/KVM Virtual Machine disks.

+     Default value: 1000

 Copy a public ssh key file in the Terraform directory, the default expected name for the file is **ssh.pub**, if a different name is used, the variable **ssh-keyfile** must be updated accordingly.

 Apply the template to create the infrastructure with a command like: